William Hampson: Other pursuits

-In 1900–1901, Hampson also conducted adult education courses; specifically, a series of lectures at the University College in London.
+In 1900–1901, Hampson conducted adult education courses; specifically, a series of lectures at the University College in London.
 From these lectures came two books: Radium Explained (1905) provided a lay audience with an account of recent developments in research on radioactivity, while Paradoxes of Nature and of Science (1906) presented scientific curiosities that were contrary to common experience; e.g., how ice could be used as a source of heat.

 Hampson also became interested in medical science.
 He became a licensed apothecary in 1896, and by 1910 he was practising in several London hospitals.
 In 1912, he published his research on a crude pacemaker.
 The system electrically stimulated large muscles of the body to contract regularly; pulses of blood were thus forced towards the heart and these pulses would then cause the heart to synchronise with the external electrical stimulator.
 Hampson also made a minor improvement to X-ray tubes.

-Hampson also ventured into economics.
+Hampson ventured into economics, too.
 He published a book on the subject: Modern Thraldom: A New Social Gospel (1907).
 Hampson regarded credit—broadly interpreted as debt or borrowing in any form—as responsible for many of an economy's ills.
 He prescribed a world in which there would be no credit, interest, mortgages, or rents.
 All sales would be in cash; debts would not be legally recognised; factories would be run as a cooperative of their workers.
 The national government would be funded by a sales tax, and the national economy would be sheltered from foreign competition.